 Incubate the cells at 37 °C with 5% CO2 for 24 h and then replace the media in every well of the 24-well plate with 500 µL of fresh complete growth media.
 Incubate the cells at 37 °C with 5% CO2 for another 24 h.

-Using a multi-channel pipettor, collect the viral supernatant from each well and aliquot 220 µL (enough for 1 infection in Step 3 plus some extra volume) into two 96-wells each.
+Using a multi-channel pipette, collect the viral supernatant from each well and aliquot 220 µL (enough for 1 infection in Step 3 plus some extra volume) into two 96-wells each.
 These are the arrayed viral supernatant plates.

 Store the arrayed viral supernatant plates at -80 °C.

 NOTE: The protocol can be paused here.
-It is also recommended that before proceeding to Step 3 that some of the extra control virus that was packaged (see above) is tested on the cells to be infected to ensure that the titer is sufficient to achieve at least 30% infection efficiency.
+It is also recommended to test some of the extra control virus that was packaged (see above) on the cells to be infected before proceeding to Step 3.
+This is to ensure that the titer is sufficient to achieve at least 30% infection efficiency.

 Infection of the cells for the screen